HomeResidents City Clerk Municipal Elections

-Municipal Elections are non-partisan and held in accordance with Title 2 of the Georgia Election Code.
-Candidates run at-large and are voted on by the registered voters; the candidate who receives the majority of votes cast wins their respective seat.
+Johns Creek Municipal Elections are non-partisan.
+Candidates run at-large and the candidate who receives the majority of votes cast wins their respective seat.
 Public Officials have staggered four-year terms, with elections every two years (Post 2, 4 and 6) and (Post 1, 3, 5 and Mayor).

-In 2018, the City Charter was changed legislatively to reflect term limits for our Elected Officials.
-Effective with the 2019 Elections, the Mayor nor Council Member shall serve for more than three consecutive terms, four-year terms of office and shall not include any partial terms of office.
-In addition, no terms of office served prior to January 1, 2020 and no terms of office of office served as councilmember shall be considered in determining if a person has served more than three consecutive terms of office.
+The Mayor and Council member shall serve for no more than three consecutive terms, four-year terms of office and shall not include any partial terms of office.
+In addition, no terms of office served prior to Jan.
+1, 2020, and no terms of office of office served as councilmember shall be considered in determining if a person has served more than three consecutive terms of office.

 The City Clerk is the qualifying officer for the City of Johns Creek and citizens interested in qualifying to run for Mayor or City Council must: